January 03, 2012

 (3M = Markus Meurer Monreal)

-The local authorities declared the house to be unhabitable and had the site destructed in the autumn of 2007, despite protests from (inter)national gremia.
-Before the demolition took place, a group of Markus Meurer's friends has taken out all movable creative constructs, which nowadays are safely stored in a depot.
+The local authorities declared the house unhabitable and demolished it in the autumn of 2007, despite protests from (inter)national gremia.
+Before the demolition took place, a group of Markus Meurer's friends removed all movable creative constructions, which nowadays are safely stored in a depot.

 Markus Meurer's art

-He recently had expositions in *Kunsthaus Kannen in Münster, Germany (2007-2011), *the Outsider Art House in Veenhuizen Netherlands (2009), * at the Verbeke Foundation (Back Yard Genius) in Antwerp, Belgium (2010) and *at INSITA Triennial of naive art, art brut and outsider art in Bratislava, Slovakia (2010).
+He participated in various other expositions, such as: Kunsthaus Kannen in Münster, Germany (various expo's from 2007 on), Outsider Art House in Veenhuizen Netherlands (2009), the Verbeke Foundation (Back Yard Genius) in Antwerp, Belgium (2010) and INSITA Triennial of naive art, art brut and outsider art in Bratislava, Slovakia (2010).

 Documentation